Admission Requirements

 LSAT/CAS

-All applicants must take the Law School Admission Test (LSAT) sponsored by the Law School Admission Council (LSAC) for the purpose of assessing the applicant’s capability of satisfactorily completing the educational program.
+Applicants may take the Law School Admission Test (LSAT) sponsored by the Law School Admission Council (LSAC) for the purpose of assessing the applicant’s capability of satisfactorily completing the educational program.
 LSAT scores are valid for five years, and in the case of multiple scores, the Charleston School of Law will use the high score.
-LSAC has partnered with Khan Academy to offer free LSAT prep.
 Applicants are also required to register with the Law School Admission Council’s (LSAC) Credential Assembly Service (CAS).
 A current CAS Report is required to complete a file.

 GRE

-In an effort to increase the accessibility of law school, the Charleston School of Law will accept the Graduate Record Examinations (GRE) beginning with the application for fall 2023 admission under the following conditions:
+In an effort to increase the accessibility of law school, the Charleston School of Law will accept the Graduate Record Examinations (GRE) under the following conditions:

 1. An applicant does not have a reportable LSAT score.